How To Change Your

 1. Choose Your New Registered Agent

 Your first step is to decide on your new registered agent.
-You can find a list of available registered agent services on most secretary of state websites to get a sense for the number of providers available and their size.
+You can find a list of available registered agent services on most secretary of state websites to get a sense of the number of providers available and their size.

 And when you hire Northwest, WE serve as your business’s registered agent instead of hiring a third-party registered agent service provider.
 That means you’ll deal with one company, one customer support staff, one phone number, one website, and one personalized, reliable service.